Pagure/pagure/doc/usage/tips_tricks.rst

 --------------------------------------------

-Very much in the same way pagure allows you to filter for issues having a certain tag, pagure allows to filter for issues *not* having a certain tag.
+Very much in the same way pagure allows you to filter for issues having a certain tag, pagure allows one to filter for issues *not* having a certain tag.
 To do this, simply prepend a ``!`` in front of the tag.

 Example: